Solar Power Quebec (2021 Guide)

 Congratulations!
-You’ve found the ultimate guide for going solar in Quebec!
+You’ve found the ultimate guide for installing solar power in Quebec!

-Quebec is currently ranked the #3 province in the country for installing a solar power system, scoring as one of the best provinces for incentives, financing options, and access to installers.
+Quebec is currently ranked the #12 province in the country for installing a solar power system, but scores as one of the best provinces for sunlight levels.

-This page contains all available information about installing solar in Quebec including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Quebec including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2021.